Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns real-time balance payload per account id, specifies the exact API endpoint, and distinguishes from sibling tools like openfinance_get_accounts_detail by focusing on balance.
-The error handling for CREDIT accounts adds specificity.
+Clearly states it returns real-time balance per account id, includes the HTTP endpoint, and distinguishes from sibling tools like list_accounts.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.